Results for “tax cut”

 U.S. Education Secretary Linda McMahon visited Metro Detroit and urged Governor Whitmer to join a federal tax credit scholarship program that would allow donors to receive tax benefits for contributions to nonprofit scholarship funds for K-12 students.

-March 31, 2026·Michigan Capitol·3 sources - policy
+March 31, 2026·Michigan Capitol·3 sources - legislature

 Michigan Food Banks Face Rising Costs and Federal SNAP Cuts as State Budget Director Visits Kalamazoo